slellc7/scottlindelectricllc/README.md

 # Scott Lind Electric — website

-Astro site for Scott Lind Electric LLC, Idaho Falls, ID.
+site for Scott Lind Electric LLC, Idaho Falls, ID.

 Implemented from the Claude Design source `Scott Lind Electric Site.dc.html` (kept for reference in [`design-src/`](design-src/)).
 The design is a single